helloRupa/redux-lesson/README.md

 **Solution 2:**

 Use Redux thunk middleware!
 This middleware allows us to return functions from our actions without changing how we map dispatch to props.
 Technically, our action creators that return functions are now also called thunks (it's a very Googleable word, I promise).
 The middleware executes the functions returned by our thunks to ensure the appropriate actions are dispatched at the right time.
+In other words, it intercepts our dispatch!

 If you want to learn more about Redux thunk middleware: https://github.com/reduxjs/redux-thunk